system-er/YaGoSl/README.md

 // local rand = randint(100).randomnumber // integernumbers from 0 to 99

-// NO _draw-function! instead of gdscript the draw-methods work in _ready and so on, too. you need no _draw-function!
+// NO _draw-function! instead of gdscript the draw-methods work in _ready and so on, too.
 draw_clear()
 draw_rect(rect, color, boolfill)
 // example: